-While most colleges will allowing superscoring (or otherwise focus on a student’s highest score on each section), there are many colleges that do not superscore, including some of the most selective public universities in the country, like the University of Texas-Austin and the University of Wisconsin-Madison.
-You can find each college’s superscoring policy on its website.
+While most colleges will allowing Superscoring (or otherwise focus on a student’s highest score on each section), there are many colleges that do not Superscore, including some of the most selective colleges in the country, like the University of Texas-Austin and the University of Wisconsin-Madison.
+You can find each college’s Superscoring policy on its website.

 How Much do SAT Scores Improve on the Second Take?

 Approximately, the national average for score improvement on SAT retakes is 40 points.
-However, every student is different, and many students improve by much more.
+However, every student is different, and many students attain a much higher score than a 40 point improvement.
 If the colleges you want to apply to allow you to use Score Choice when applying, you may essentially have nothing to lose by retaking other than the time spent preparing, and you may have even more to gain if they also allow Superscoring.

 Make Sure to be Prepared With SoFlo

 SoFlo SAT Tutors are high-scoring graduates and attendees of top universities who have mastered the SAT.
-Check out our virtual tutoring services to find an SAT tutor who will help you towards your score goals, whether it’s your first take, second take, or beyond.
+Check out our virtual tutoring services to find an SAT tutor who will provide official SAT practice and help you towards your score goals, whether it’s your first take, second take, or beyond.